llm-d/llm-d-model-service/docs/developer.md

 Execution of the ModelService controller requires access to a cluster.
 A local cluster, such as a `kind` cluster suffices for basic execution and development testing.
-However, full function may not be available if the cluster does not have sufficient resources.
+However, full function may not be available if the cluster does not have sufficient resources or if the [inference gateway](https://github.com/neuralmagic/gateway-api-inference-extension) is not fully configured.

-If a cluster is not available, you can do a dry-run to find out which Kubernetes resources will be created for a given `ModelService CR`.
+If a cluster is not available, you can do a dry-run to identify the Kubernetes resources that will be created for a given `ModelService CR`.
 See [ModelService Dry Run](#modelservice-dry-run) below.

 ## Prerequisites